codegangsta/bwag/controllers/README.md

 // This is our Base Controller type AppController struct{}

-func (c *AppController) Action(a Action) http.Handler {
+// The action function helps with error handling in a controller func (c *AppController) Action(a Action) http.Handler {
 	return http.HandlerFunc(func(rw http.ResponseWriter, r *http.Request) {
 		if err := a(rw, r); err != nil {